acmerobotics/road-runner/README.md

 Motion profiles are core to this library and effective control of robot actuators.
 The combination of feedforward and feedback control (for example, PID controllers) can greatly improve accuracy and reduce mechanical strain on your robot.
 For more information about motion profiles (and motion control in general), see [the canonical talk](https://www.youtube.com/watch?v=8319J1BEHwM) by mentors from FRC teams 254 and 971.

 Conceptually, motion profiles are time-based descriptions of your robot's kinematic state (in this case, its position, velocity, and acceleration) that obey your mechanism's constraints (maximum velocity and maximum acceleration for Road Runner).
-For example, here'a  pre-planned motion profile with a maximum acceleration of 5 in/s^2 and a maximum velocity of 5 in/s over 10in:
+For example, here's a pre-planned motion profile with a maximum acceleration of 5 in/s^2 and a maximum velocity of 5 in/s over 10in:

 ![](doc/image/simpleTrap.png)